Why This Recipe Works

-For the Syrup: Combine piloncillo, brown sugar, or sugar, water, cinnamon, and aniseeds to boil over medium-high heat in medium heavy-bottomed saucepan, stirring until sugar is dissolved.
+For the Syrup: Combine piloncillo, brown sugar, or sugar, water, cinnamon, and aniseeds to boil over medium-high heat in a medium heavy-bottomed saucepan, stirring until sugar is dissolved.
 Reduce heat to medium and simmer until mixture is syrupy, 5 to 7 minutes.
 Strain syrup, discard solids, and drizzle over buñuelos or serve alongside.

-rolling pin, several kitchen towels, Dutch oven or large skillet with high sides, tongs, 2 baking sheets, paper towels, large heavy-bottomed saucepan, deep-fry thermometer, strainer
+Rolling pin, several kitchen towels, Dutch oven or large skillet with high sides, tongs, 2 baking sheets, paper towels, large heavy-bottomed saucepan, deep-fry thermometer, strainer

 If you can’t find piloncillo, you can substitute with 1 cup dark brown sugar (6.5 ounces; 186g) or 1 cup granulated sugar (7 ounces; 200g).